Where to Eat the Best Escargots (Typical From France) in Paris?

 You can have them: traditional, with truffle butter or duck foie gras, 3 Saveurs (garlic, curry, Roquefort) or even stamped with edible 24-carat gold.

-If you are accompanied, you can also share a selection of 36 pieces of the different flavours.
+If you are accompanied, you can also share a selection of 36 pieces of different flavors.

 The owners will advise you as to which wine goes best with your choice.
 Bon appétit.